mel-ho/CockTails/README.md

 ### Current Bugs:
 - Directory: currently if there's no cocktail in the alphabet a blank page is returned (e.g. X). should put in a "no cocktails starting with this alphabet" response (UPDATE: manually removed the two alphabets from the alphabet listing)
 - Filter page: fetch too much data and thus loads slowly. sometimes needs to click the submit button multiple times before a response is obtained. loading spinner would probably be a good addition here.
+(UPDATE: use promises to simultaneously fetch data from the 3 apis to be compared)
-- Search page: if cocktail doesn't exist nothing shows. should put in a "cocktail not found" response
+- Search page: if cocktail doesn't exist nothing shows. should put in a "cocktail not found" response (UPDATE: cocktail not found response added. additional feature to show 5 suggested cocktails added)

 ### Future improvements:
 - being able to click into the cocktails for a full listing from the directory (UPDATE: this has been added) and the filter pages.